National History Day is an inter-disciplinary research project for students in grades 6-12. History Day teaches students to:

 Minnesota History Day Sponsors

-National History Day in Minnesota is sponsored by the Minnesota Historical Society and the University of Minnesota.
+National History Day in Minnesota is a partnership of the Minnesota Historical Society and the University of Minnesota.

-Major Funding Provided by: 3M Foundation, Education Minnesota Foundation, the Gerald and Patrice Halbach Charitable Fund, the Ralph and Virginia Kurtzman Fund, David and Janis Larson, the State of Minnesota/Arts and Culture Heritage Funds, Margaret and Lee Skold Fund, National Checking Company, Frank W. Veden Charitable Trust, and the Wells Fargo Foundation Minnesota.
+Major Funding Provided by: 3M Foundation, the Gerald and Patrice Halbach Charitable Fund, the Ralph and Virginia Kurtzman Fund, the David and Janis Larson Foundation, LaSalle Legal Services, the State of Minnesota/Arts and Culture Heritage Funds, National Checking Company, the Richard M. Schulze Family Foundation, Margaret and Lee Skold Fund, Thomson Reuters, Frank W. Veden Charitable Trust, and the Wells Fargo Foundation Minnesota.

 Minnesota History Day Logos